THE TAX IMPACT

 Note: For the foreigners coming for a short period, it’s better to do a 3rd pillar with a bank, because the repurchase price in insurance is too high when you leave.
 For a longer stay, a 3rd pillar with an insurance company can be of advantage.
 With also other aspects to be considered for a 3rd pillar, 3A or 3B, depending on your personal situation and where you live, our advice: Ask a neutral expert what’s better in each case and who will find a right balance between the amortization and the taxes.
 The above-mentioned points indicate some reasons why it’s essential to do the calculation by an independent expert prior to the mortgage, so you can choose the best solution.

 We help our clients obtain mortgages which are best suited to their personal situation, at the lowest interest rates available, and smooth the process of buying a house in Switzerland.
-Sometimes, with a slightly higher interest rate, and due to the impact of the tax reductions, total annual costs can be lower than with a lower interest rate.
+Sometimes, with a slightly higher interest rate, total annual costs can be lower than with a lower interest rate.

 By Finn Toennessen – MyProject – Head of International Community Partnerships